wenxiang-Song/fluor_pred/README.md

   The main code for this project, including training data and code for three types of predictive models.

 * GUI
-  The user interaction code for Flour-predictor.
+  The user interaction code for Fluor-predictor.
 Once the environment is set up, simply run GUI.py to execute it, and the output data will be saved in the Results folder.

 * Single-task_and_ML_models
   Single-task models and machine learning code for comparison with the MTATFP model.

 * User Guide.pdf
-  The specific usage method of Flour-predictor is based on the runtime environment.
+  The specific usage method of Fluor-predictor is based on the runtime environment.

 * demo_video.mp4
-  The usage demonstration of Flour-predictor: users simply need to replace the target molecules and solvents.
+  The usage demonstration of Fluor-predictor: users simply need to replace the target molecules and solvents.

 ## Creation of the GUI Usage Environment:
 * conda create -n dye37 python=3.7